Ramapough Mountain Indians: Fatal shooting of Emil Mann

+State initiatives

-During August 2006, Governor Corzine formed the New Jersey Committee on Native American Community Affairs to investigate issues of civil rights, education, employment, fair housing, environmental protection, health care, infrastructure, and equal opportunity, confronting members of New Jersey's three indigenous Native American tribes and other New Jersey residents of Native American descent.
-The committee's report was delivered on December 17, 2007, and cited "lingering discrimination, ignorance of state history and culture, and cynicism in the treatment of Indian people".
+During August 2006, Governor Corzine formed the New Jersey Committee on Native American Community Affairs to investigate issues of civil rights, education, employment, fair housing, environmental protection, health care, infrastructure, and equal opportunity confronting members of New Jersey's three State-recognized tribes and other New Jersey residents of Native American descent.

 State and federal officials have worked with the tribes on other issues related to their people.
 In preparation for the 2010 census, state and federal officials consulted with the recognized tribes on means to get accurate counts of their people.
 The Census Bureau has created local partnerships.
 It recognizes State Designated Tribal Statistical Areas, which are established by state consultation with local tribes to identify significant areas of American Indian populations outside reservations (these had not been examined during the twentieth century).
-In New Jersey, these are identified as Passaic and Bergen counties for the Ramapough Mountain Tribe, and Cumberland County for the Nanticoke Lenni-Lenape.
-The Rankokus Indian Reservation no longer qualifies, as the state has taken back much of the land it had earlier leased to the Powhatan Renape.
+In New Jersey, these are identified as Passaic and Bergen counties for the Ramapough Mountain Tribe and Cumberland County for the Nanticoke Lenni-Lenape.

-Tribal enrollment

-The tribe has required members to be descended directly from an identified Ramapough parent listed in tribal records.
-People must provide certified birth certificates and documentation of at least three generations to a listed Ramapough ancestor.

 Environmental concerns

-The tribe has experienced environmental controversies in relation to corporate efforts on or near their land.